Loader gif

 Updated for tax year 2024.

 Did you buy stocks for the first time recently?
 If so, congratulations!
 Investing in the stock market can be a great way to put your money to work for you and grow your net worth.
-That said, investment also comes with tax implications that you should be aware of as a taxpayer.
+That said, investment income also comes with tax implications that you should be aware of as a taxpayer.

 To make things easier, we’ve compiled the following guide to help you understand how stocks and investments can impact your tax bill.
 We’ll give you some tips for reducing your tax burden and walk you through how to report your stocks and investments when filing your federal tax return.